Interest Returns on Deposits

 The Highest Fixed Term Deposit Rate

-offers the highest effective fixed term deposit rate of 1.35%
+Fixed Deposit offers the next highest fixed term deposit rate

 Why Wait Fixed Deposit offers a fixed term deposit rate of 1.30%